Skip to main content

 Beer may be older than bread — and may have helped inspire agriculture itself.
 Some archaeologists argue that the desire for a reliable grain supply to brew beer was as important as bread in motivating the shift from nomadic life to farming.
 Evidence of fermented grain beverages dates to at least 7000 BCE in China, and Sumerian civilization (4000-2000 BCE) in Mesopotamia left extensive records of beer production [1].

 The Sumerians had a goddess of beer — Ninkasi — and a hymn dedicated to her that doubles as a brewing recipe.
 Beer in ancient Mesopotamia was a thick, porridge-like drink consumed through reed straws to filter out grain husks [2].
+That same grain-fermentation world helps explain why sourdough, beer barm, and old dough belong to a shared history of grain, microbes, and daily bread.

 How did beer evolve over time?